moe-tron/moetron/README.md

 https://nvlabs.github.io/stylegan2/license.html

 If you use this code in your bot or anything include the license and I'd appreciate it if you'd credit me as well as the creator of the network if you choose to use it :)

+## Options:

+**Image Deletion:**
+You can choose to have images be deleted after creation.
+By default this is disabled and images are kept in the results directory.
+To enable image deletion you can just pass in True as the second arg for cog.

+**Whitelisting Feature:**
+This bot uses a whitelisting feature to automatically leave guilds that aren't whitelisted.
+If you don't want this feature enabled you can just not create a whitelist.csv file, it won't remove servers if the file does not exist.
+Otherwise create a file whitelist.csv with the guild ids separated by ,

+**Model / Network changing:**
+To change the model that the bot uses simply pass in the path to the network when creating the Generator.

 ## Other: